bryanapperson/blog/content/blog/hiking-to-ciudad-perdida-the-lost-city.md

++++
-+++ date = "2019-04-10 19:40:00" title = "Hiking to Ciudad Perdida" description
+datepublished = "2019-04-10 19:40:00"
-= "Hiking to Ciudad Perdida, the Lost City in Colombia.
-A trip report, photos and reflections on the journey to Teyuna from Santa Marta." keywords = ["ciudad perdida", "lost city", "teyuna", "adventure travel", "responsible travel", "santa marta"] tags = ["hiking"] categories = [ "Traveling" ] share_img = "/images/ciudad-perdida/kogi-village.jpg" images = ["/images/ciudad-perdida/our-journey.jpg", "/images/ciudad-perdida/santa-marta.jpg", "/images/ciudad-perdida/big-spider.jpg", "/images/ciudad-perdida/kogi-village.jpg" ]
+title = "Hiking to Ciudad Perdida" description = "Hiking to Ciudad Perdida, the Lost City in Colombia.
+A trip report, photos and reflections on the journey to Teyuna from Santa Marta." keywords = ["ciudad perdida", "lost city", "teyuna", "adventure travel", "responsible travel", "santa marta"] tags = ["hiking"] share_img = "/images/ciudad-perdida/kogi-village.jpg" images = [
+  "/images/ciudad-perdida/our-journey.jpg",
+  "/images/ciudad-perdida/santa-marta.jpg",
+  "/images/ciudad-perdida/big-spider.jpg",
+  "/images/ciudad-perdida/kogi-village.jpg"
+]
++++

-+++On a Saturday evening last August my other half and I and left the Upper East Side of Manhattan in a taxi bound for JFK.
+On a Saturday evening last August my other half and I and left the Upper East Side of Manhattan in a taxi bound for JFK.
 Excitement and apprehension were in the air as we were eager to leave, but about to commend our kids to my mother in law for a week.
 We had, and have not since, been away for so long from our